zxdawn/HyperGas-GMD/README.md

 This repository contains scripts used in the GMD manuscript "HyperGas 1.0: A Python package for analyzing hyperspectral data for greenhouse gases from retrieval to emission rate quantification."

-All input data are available in the Zenodo dataset titled ["Dataset for HyperGas 1.0: A Python package for analyzing hyperspectral data for greenhouse gases from retrieval to emission rate quantification"]().

-To use the data, download the compressed file, extract it into the root directory, and rename the folder to "data".
-This will ensure that all Jupyter Notebooks run correctly.

 ## Notebook structure

 - ch4\_mf\_lmf.ipynb